 Unfortunately, scikit-learn Python library Class Imputer is now deprecated and the replacement does not include an axis parameter.
 Here’s a work-around.

 You attempt to open a Jupyter Notebook in your GitHub repository and get the dreaded ‘Sorry, something went wrong.
 Reload?’ message.
 Don’t dispair, use nbviewer!

 A new AWS account is granted, by default, root privileges.
 That means it has access to everything.
-Best practices dictate we avoid using root privileges whenever possible.
-Create and log into AWS with an Administrator user account instead of root.
+Best practices dictate we avoid using root privileges whenever possible: Enable Multi-Factor Authentication, create and use an Administrator user account instead of root.
 Also, setup billing alerts to avoid surprise charges.

-A function with a data.frame column parameter can’t evaluate the column argument until it is first ‘quoted’, followed by an ‘unquote’ within the dyplr function.
+An R function with a parameter that accepts a data.frame column can’t evaluate the column argument until it is first ‘quoted’, followed by an ‘unquote’ within the dyplr function.
 ‘Quote’ a column using enquo(), then ‘unquote’ it using !!.

 A little white space between R Markdown sections gives the reader a little pause in the story before changing the subject otherwise all the cells get smooshed together by default and it ends up looking like one long run-on sentence.